-- Deliver 5796 megawatts of demand savings and 230403 gigawatt-hours of energy savings over four years. - Demonstrate the ability to use CDM as a resource to achieve specified demand and/or energy reductions that can help address regional and/or local electricity system constraints. - Identify how targeted CDM can be used as a resource in the service territories of local utilities to address distribution system needs. - Be cost effective and not duplicative of current province-wide CDM programs.
+- Deliver 96 megawatts of demand savings and 403 gigawatt-hours of energy savings over four years. - Demonstrate the ability to use CDM as a resource to achieve specified demand and/or energy reductions that can help address regional and/or local electricity system constraints. - Identify how targeted CDM can be used as a resource in the service territories of local utilities to address distribution system needs. - Be cost effective and not duplicative of current province-wide CDM programs.

-The LIP is expected to utilize using competitive procurements and incentive adders (additional incentives layered on top of those provided by province-wide CDM programs) to acquire CDM resources, which could use a similar approach to the York Region Non Wires Alternative Demonstration Project.
+The LIP is using competitive procurements and incentive adders (additional incentives layered on top of those provided by province-wide CDM programs) to acquire CDM resources.

-The IESO announced that the first phase of this program will target is targeting four areas:
+The first phase of this program is targeting four areas:

-- Richview South area in Toronto - York Region
+- Richview South area in Toronto

+- York Region

+- Ottawa

-- Ottawa - Belle River area in Windsor-Essex
+- Belle River area in Windsor-Essex